 Don’t wait another day!
 Get and join our tens of thousands of active lifeguard members!
 Training is simple, and you can get in as little as one day!
-Click ADD TO CART to register.
+Click ADD TO CART at top of page to register.

 STEPS TO COMPLETE THE ALA PROGRAM

 - Review all instructor-led training videos and online materials